-Sales of a significant number of our common shares in the public markets, or the perception of such sales, could depress the price of our common shares, the fair market value of the notes or both.
+Sales of a significant number of our common shares in the public markets, or the perception of such sales, could depress the market price of our common shares.

-Sales of a substantial number of our common shares in the public markets could depress the price of our common shares, the fair market value of the notes or both, and impair our ability to raise capital through the sale of additional equity securities.
-We cannot predict the effect that future sales, or the perception of such sales, of our common shares would have on the market price of our common shares or the fair market value of the notes.
-The price of our common shares may be affected by possible sales of our common shares by investors who view the notes as a more attractive means than equity participation in our company and by hedging or arbitrage trading activity which we expect to occur involving our common shares.
-This hedging or arbitrage could, in turn, affect the fair market value of the notes.
+Sales of a substantial number of our common shares in the public markets could depress the market price of our common shares and impair our ability to raise capital through the sale of additional equity securities.
+We cannot predict the effect that future sales, or the perception of such sales, of our common shares would have on the market price of our common shares.